Partying and gambling in Vegas can get old real fast.

 If you’ve ever dreamed of being a Nascar race driver, Vegas is the place to live out that fantasy.

-Step it up a notch and take a lap in an exotic car, such as a Lamborghini Gallardo or McLaren 5705, at Speed Vegas.
+Step it up a notch and take a lap in a super luxury car, such as a Lamborghini Gallardo or McLaren 5705, at Speed Vegas.

 If you’re more into go-karts, check out the Pole Position Raceway across from the Palms.

 Zip through the city skyline at Rio Hotel and Casino’s VooDoo Zip Line or through downtown at the Fremont Street Experience’s Slotzilla.

 Ride the X Scream roller coaster at the Stratosphere Hotel or the Big Apple Coaster at the New York – New York Hotel.

 If you’re not quite ready for sky diving, try SkyJump at the Stratosphere.
 It’s a bit more controlled, kind of like a cross between sky diving and bungee jumping.

 For an entire day’s worth of thrill rides, hit up Adventuredome at Circus Circus, where you can ride 2 coasters, go bungee jumping, play laser tag, and more.

 Area15 is a bit hard to describe, but in a nutshell, it’s a trippy adult playground.

 It has virtual reality rides, immersive experiences, and interactive exhibits, like Dueling Axes, Illuminarium, Omega Mart, and Wink World.